UCLH-DHCT/emap/core/README.md

 ### Example

-I've appended the docker-compose command `ps` to `emap.sh`, and you can see all the services from all our repos in one place!
+I've appended the docker-compose command `ps` to `emap.sh`, a and you can see all the services from all our repos in one place!
 ```
 (develop) $ ./emap.sh ps
 Global Emap config file: /Users/jeremystein/Emap/global-config-envs